Anurag-30/jenkins/vars/README.md

 ## Shared Libraries

-If you have a complex Buildpipelines the Jenkinsfile it got bigger and bigg
+If you have a complex Buildpipelines the Jenkinsfile gets bigger and bigger